 Platforms power co-creation by users and extension by developers.
-APIs do not make or brea a platform, a Submit/Upload/Create button is the API a user needs.
+APIs do not make or break a platform, a Submit/Upload/Create button is the API a user needs.

 I believe that this is the business model of the future.
 Ironically, it is a very poorly understood business model.
-I’ve been obsessed with the way platform businesses work and I work on understanding and explaining management of such businesses.
-I write often about this at platformed.info.
+I’ve been obsessed with the way platform businesses work, and I work on understanding and explaining the management of such businesses.
+I often write about this at platformed.info.
 A few essays I would specifically recommend are: